 Cellular and bacterial microgravity experiments are used to research methods of treating Earth-bound injuries and infection where cellular degeneration and decreased immune response can occur in traumatic wounds and unused limbs.
 The application spans both military and civilian injuries and immune response on Earth.

 Operational Requirements and Protocols

 The STL investigations are self contained and require crew interaction for activation, status checks, and reentry.
 Rails will contain cell lines treated with different agents.
 Following return to Earth, the rails will be returned to the respective investigator for in-depth analysis.

 Reece JS, Miller MJ, Arnold MA, Waterhouse C, Delaplaine T, Cohn L, Cannon TF.
 Continuous Oxygen Monitoring of Mammalian Cell Growth on Space Shuttle Mission STS-93 with a Novel Radioluminescent Oxygen.
-Applied Biochemistry and Biotechnology.
+Applied and Environmental Microbiology.
 2003; 104(1): 1-11.